mozilla/treeherder/tests/README.md

 ### Run the tests

-Be sure you are in the `treeherder` main directory, with your virtual environment activated, and your environment variables set:
+Be sure docker-compose is up, you are in the `treeherder` main directory, your virtual environment is activated, and your environment variables are set:

     source venv/bin/activate
     ./tests/env.sh